-Truncus arteriosus (TRUNG-kus ahr-teer-e-O-sus) is a rare heart defect that's present at birth (congenital).
-If you or your baby has truncus arteriosus, it means that one large blood vessel leads out of the heart.
-Normally, there are two separate vessels coming out of the heart.
+Truncus arteriosus (TRUNG-kus ahr-teer-e-O-sus) is a rare heart problem present at birth.
+That means it's a congenital heart defect.
+In this condition, one large blood vessel leads out of the heart, instead of two.

-Signs and symptoms of truncus arteriosus often develop in the first few days of life.
+Symptoms of truncus arteriosus usually occur in the first few days of life.
 They include:

 When to see a doctor

 If you have concerns about your baby's feedings, sleep patterns or growth, contact your health care provider for an appointment.

 Always seek emergency medical care if a baby has any of the following: